 Prepayment risk is the risk that the deemed loan may be realised earlier than it is possible to redeem the liabilities.
 This may arise due to redemptions of mortgage loans in the underlying pool.
-In the event that mortgage loans are redeemed sooner, the prepayment proceeds are distributed in accordance with the Programme documentation and additional mortgage loans are assigned to the pool as required.
+If mortgage loans are redeemed sooner, the prepayment proceeds are distributed in accordance with the Programme documentation and additional mortgage loans are assigned to the pool as required.